Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 OK, OK.
 Very teasing us with the good about the ugly.
 We'll hope you address all those three as we go along.

-I came across a very interesting citation of from my historians from the US called Melvin Cranberry in the 80s, where he proposed that these six laws to technology and the first law he was fascinated by the ideas.
+I came across a very interesting citation from a historian from the US called Melvin Kranzberg in the 80s, where he proposed that these six laws to technology and the first law he was fascinated by the ideas.
 Technology is neither good nor bad, nor is it neutral.
 Where what would you think about that?
 Would you agree with us?
-Is that why we're maybe talking about the colonialism and technologies?
+Is that why we're maybe talking about decolonialism and technologies?

 Thinking about AI, So what do?